-Appendix B sets out the types of clauses that it is expected will be included in an agreement.44 Different clauses may be appropriate for different types of land use agreement, however the OEB considers a provision for independent legal advice to be a particularly important element to any proposed land use agreement.
-An applicant must provide the form of agreement to the landowner's attention and it is expected that this form of agreement will be the initial starting point for a negotiation between a landowner and applicant.
-However, it is open to the landowner and applicant to develop the substantive content of these clauses and any other clauses mutually agreed to in the agreement.45 Further, with the mutual agreement of both the landowner and the applicant, certain clauses may be eliminated in appropriate circumstances.
+Appendix B sets out the types of clauses that it is expected will be which must be_included in an agreement.44 Different clauses may be appropriate for different types of land use agreement, however the OEB considers a provision for independent legal advice to be a particularly important element to any proposed land use agreement. -An applicant must provide the this-form of agreement to the land-owner's attention and it is expected that this form of agreement will be the initial starting point for a negotiation between a landowner and a utilityapplicant.
+However, it is open to the landowner and applicant utility to develop the substantive content of these clauses and any other clauses_mutually agreed to in the agreement...452 -.
+Further, with the mutual agreement of both_the landowner and the utilityapplicant, certain clauses may be eliminated in appropriate circumstances.